mc-cip/spec/format_spec.md

 ### `id`

 The ID of the Project.
 There is no standard or required format on how to store an ID, other than it CANNOT include spaces.
-It may be a slug, UUID, random numer, or other method of storing IDs.
+It may be a slug, UUID, random number, or other method of storing IDs.
 It is RECOMMENDED that IDs are not tied to the name of a project.

 ---